 Scalability & Reliability:

 With hosted PBX systems, even if communication requirements change, businesses will be able to add phone lines, extensions and mobile devices without limitations.

-The internet-based hosted PBX or hosted VoIP system is also reliable because the system is hosted in the cloud.Provided businesses have reliable internet connections, there should be no loss of service.
-Also due to the flexibility in the types of codecs supported, connected calls tend to enjoy a very high quality of call.
+The internet-based hosted PBX or hosted VoIP system is also reliable because the system is hosted in the cloud.Provided businesses have reliable internet connections; there should be no loss of service.
+Also, due to the flexibility in the types of codecs supported, connected calls tend to enjoy a very high quality of the call.